When harvest wraps up, you might be tempted to park the sprayer. But skipping fall weed control could cost you next spring.

 - Find potential economic advantages: Avoid the extra expense of labor and fuel managing excess weeds at planting time, plus ensure you use fall burndown herbicide only where you need it when weather and temperature are optimal.

-It’s best to apply a burndown herbicide when fall weeds are still actively growing.
-This occurs when daytime temperatures are 50 F or greater.2 Aim for the window from late October to mid-November.
+It’s best to make a fall herbicide application when fall weeds are actively growing.
+This occurs when daytime temperatures are 50 F or greater, typically from late October to mid-November.¹

 Identifying problem weeds for fall burndown herbicides

-In late summer or fall, scout for winter annuals that have entered the rosette stage.
-This means the weeds appear in small clumps (they look a little bit like badges) at the soil surface.3
+In late summer or fall, scout for winter annuals such as marestail that have entered the rosette stage.
+This means the weeds appear in small clumps at the soil surface.²

-Next, use weed-identification apps, websites, and insights from trusted advisers and your personal experience to determine what species you’re dealing with.
-This will help you determine the best herbicide to use alongside other practices such as biological, cultural, crop genetics and even mechanical control methods.
+Next, use weed-identification apps, websites, insights from trusted advisers and your own experience to determine which species you’re dealing with.
+This will help you determine the right combination of herbicides and genetics plus biological, cultural and mechanical control methods.

 Ideal conditions for burndown herbicide application

-One way to improve the efficacy of your herbicide is to add an adjuvant.5 These oil-based solutions are especially effective in drier environments with low relative humidity.
-They work by slowing the rate at which droplets dry, giving the herbicide more time to work its way into weed leaves.
+You can improve the efficacy of your herbicide with an adjuvant.⁴ These oil-based solutions are especially effective in drier environments with low relative humidity.
+They slow the rate at which droplets dry, giving herbicide more time to work its way into weed leaves.

 Herbicide and tank mix strategies

 Following are some general rules of thumb.
-For more specifics, you should always work with a trusted adviser like your regional BASF representative to determine the best burndown herbicide and fall burndown strategy.
+For more specifics, work with a trusted adviser such as your regional BASF representative to determine the best burndown herbicide and fall burndown strategy.

 Glyphosate